bifurcation/expect-ct/draft-stark-expect-ct.md

 directive.

-To note a host as an Expect-CT host, the UA MUST set its Expect-CT metadata to the effectie expiration date and report-uri (if any) given in the most recently received valid Expect-CT header.
+To note a host as an Expect-CT host, the UA MUST set its Expect-CT metadata to the effective expiration date and report-uri (if any) given in the most recently received valid Expect-CT header.

-For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header directives, while still processing those directives it does recognize. {{response-header-field-syntax} specifies the directives `enforce`, `max-age`, and `report-uri`, but future specifications and implementations might use additional directives.
+For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header directives, while still processing those directives it does recognize. {{response-header-field-syntax}} specifies the directives `enforce`, `max-age`, and `report-uri`, but future specifications and implementations might use additional directives.